Dhii/validation-base/README.md

 ## Details
 This package defines concrete exceptions, and implements their factories in a validator specialization.
 It also provides a base for composite validators.
+All this allows quick creation of validators compliant with the Dhii [validation standard][dhii/validation-interface].

 ### Classes
 - [`AbstractValidatorBase`] - The base class for validators that perform a single validation.